The Arthritis Suit Experience: Walk a Mile in Someone Else’s Shoes

 I had significant trouble standing up after sitting for a long period, due to the hip and waist restrictions which made it more difficult to use my abdominal muscles.
 Also, the weakness in my knees didn’t help and my hands didn’t provide me with the confidence to get up safely.

-- Looking backward over my shoulder:
+- Looking backwards over my shoulder:

-- Bending to the floor:
+- Bending down to the floor:

 Stannah Stairlifts Room

 I had been wearing the Arthritis Suit for a while when we finally got to the Stannah Stairlifts showroom.
 The room included different scenarios, to simulate different homes, with different stair shapes and different stairlift solutions.

 I was eager to try the stairlifts because I was in pain.
 But first, I thought it would be better to try to get up and down the stairs a couple more times, so I could really feel the difference later.
 My knees hurt from the effort of going up and down, but also my hands, because it was painful to hold onto the banisters.
 I didn’t feel safe or confident at all.
 I felt like I didn’t have enough strength and balance to stop at the top of the stairs without being afraid of falling.

 At last, the time had come to use the stairlifts.
 Before getting into the chair, I used the automatic footrest fold button and thought, “I don’t even have to bend over!”
 Then, when I finally sat down, I thought of how comfortable the seat was and how easy it was to use the seat belt, since I didn’t have to apply any pressure (unlike a car seatbelt, for example).
 After a few smooth rides up and down the stairs, I concluded that if so many of these daily tasks are a struggle, why should the stairs be another obstacle?

 While riding the stairlift, I felt that I was resting my knee joints and saving my hurting hands from the effort of using the banister.
 I felt safe.